Pay As You Go

 Where does my counselor’s college admissions expertise come from?

 Collegewise counselors come from a variety of backgrounds.
 Many are former admissions officers, high school counselors, and graduate degree holders, and each Collegewise counselor goes through a rigorous 40-hour training with a member of our leadership team before starting a counseling practice.
 Collegewise counselors also take advantage of what we call the “Hive Mind”—we’re constantly asking each other questions and learning from one another’s areas of expertise.
-While you’ll always interact with one counselor who knows your family best, your student will benefit from the collective experience of more than 50 Collegewise admissions experts..
+While you’ll always interact with one counselor who knows your family best, your student will benefit from the collective experience of more than 60 Collegewise admissions experts.

 How and when do I pay for your services?

-Families who choose to enroll in CAP or Jumpstart typically pay the full enrollment fee up front with a credit card or check, although we do offer payment plans for those who would like to spread payments out over the course of a few months.
+Families who choose to enroll in our Complete Admissions Programs or Jumpstart typically pay the full enrollment fee upfront with a credit card or check, although we do offer payment plans for those who would like to spread payments out over the course of a few months.
 Pay As You Go clients keep a credit card on file with their Collegewise counselor, who bills them monthly for the time they spend in and out of meetings working with the student on college applications and essays.

 How do I get started?

 Thanks for asking—we love that question!
-Click here to get in touch with us, and we’ll reach out to you within two business days to set you up with the Collegewise counselor who’s the best match for your family.
-At that point, you’ll schedule a free 30-minute introductory meeting, during which you’ll be able to articulate your college admissions concerns and goals, get to know your counselor, and decide if he or she is the right person to help your family moving forward.
+Click here to get in touch with us, and one of our admissions experts will reach out to you within two business days.
+At that time, you’ll have the chance to articulate your college admissions concerns and goals, and we’ll set you up with the Collegewise counselor who’s the best match for your family.